The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 While there is no direct alternative to the RF 200-800 at review time, the Canon RF 100-500mm F4.5-7.1 L IS USM Lens is on the radar for similar uses.

-The focal length range difference is obvious and significant.
-While the 100-199mm range is welcomed for many uses, including environmental wildlife imagery and portraits, the 501-800mm range holds great advantages, especially for wildlife photography.
+The focal length range difference is obviously significant.
+While the 100-199mm range is welcomed for many uses, including environmental wildlife imagery and portraits, the 501-800mm range (without extenders added to the comparison) holds great advantages, especially for wildlife photography.

 If the 100-500mm focal length range is adequate for your needs, and you can afford the RF 100-500's moderately higher price, that lens is my recommendation.
 Otherwise, the 200-800 is the better choice.

-The Canon RF 200-800mm F6.3-9 IS USM Lens offers a long range of telephoto focal lengths, reaching an exceptionally and differentiatingly long 800mm, in a relatively compact, handholdably light, weather-sealed body with great image quality, Nano USM AF, high-performing Image Stabilization (5.5 stops of assistance) with auto panning detection, and an affordable price.
+The Canon RF 200-800mm F6.3-9 IS USM Lens offers an unparalleled range of long telephoto focal lengths, reaching an exceptionally and differentiatingly long 800mm, in a relatively compact, handholdably light, weather-sealed body with good image quality, Nano USM AF, high-performing Image Stabilization (5.5 stops of assistance) with auto panning detection, and an affordable price.

-This lens is the ideal choice for serious amateurs and professionals pursuing wildlife photography, outdoor sports, and many other subjects needing the reach of a telephoto lens.
+This lens is a great choice for serious amateurs and professionals pursuing wildlife photography, outdoor sports, and many other subjects needing the reach of an up to 800mm telephoto lens.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan